iotaledger/serialization.ixi/readme.md

  - 27 first trits encode the reference-count (integer)
  - 27 next trits encode the data-size (integer)

-We define the classHash as the hash of the concatenation of the 54 trits of the message and the address and extradata-digest fields of the classFragment.

-We define the MetaclassHash as the hash of the integer 54: ISHGAHAOUEPGOUT9BEAAAEWFQFFKUR9W9EHLY9CHPQJPJTJARSAWEHSJYWCKTADZCBKRBKOVMZYDRIXQW
-This denotes kind of "genesis" for the classes DAG.

-Address field of the head transaction of a ClassFragment is reserved to store the MetaclassHash.
+Address field of the head transaction of a ClassFragment is reserved to store ???
+(ClassHash or NullHash ?).
 Extradata-digest and address fields of a ClassFragment store the classHash of referenced fragments.
 A reference to an arbitrary transaction is denoted by the NULL_HASH.
 This allow the creation of "chain" of DataFragment, but also referencing non DataFragment.